 My research examines the relationship between social media use and different mental health conditions during youth.

-Postdoctoral Researcher/PhD Student/Visiting Student
+Postdoctoral Fellows/PhD Student/Visiting Student

 - Tom Metherell: Summer Research Assistant, funded by the British Psychological Society (2021)

 - Tara Bhagat: Summer Research Assistant, funded by the G. C. Grindley Fund (2021)

 - Faisal Awadh: SSC Research Assistant, as part of the Medical Sciences Tripos (2020/2021)

 - Zoe Rossall: Research Intern (2020/2021)

 - Tom joins UCL Wellcome PhD ProgrammeWe are delighted that our past Summer Research Assistant Tom Metherell has accepted a place on the UCL Wellcome TrustContinue reading “Tom joins UCL Wellcome PhD Programme”